 Exercise also increases the production of endorphins (hormones that make us feel happy), which can boost our mood and reduce stress.
 It’s generally much easier to sleep if you aren’t contending with high levels of stress hormones (such as cortisol and adrenaline) at bedtime.

-Additionally, any sort of exercise that raises your body temperature can contribute to a better night’s sleep (if done at the right time).
+Plus, any sort of exercise that raises your body temperature can contribute to a better night’s sleep (if done at the right time).
 This includes activities like brisk walking, aerobic workouts, and even giving your kitchen floor a scrub.

 A good workout can keep your body temperature raised for about four to five hours.
 After this, your core temperature starts decreasing and you may feel sleepy as a result.
-So, doing an afternoon workout each day could help you feel sleepy before bed.
+So, doing an afternoon workout each day could help you feel tired before bed.

 Generally speaking, it’s better to avoid an evening workout, as you’ll be heating up your body temperature very close to the time when you should be starting to cool down in preparation for sleep.
 However, if you find that the evening is the only time you can work out, try having a cool shower afterwards to help bring your body temperature back down faster.

-If you’d like some workout inspiration, you’ll find various different exercise ideas, including running, Pilates, pickleball, dance, and Tai Chi, in the fitness and exercise section of our website.
+If you’d like some workout inspiration, you’ll find various different exercise ideas, including running, Pilates, pickleball, and Tai Chi, in the fitness and exercise section of our website.
 Or, why not tune into a guided workout over on Rest Less Events?

 4. Set yourself 'worry time' and make an effort to stick to it